uidaholib/main-web-redesign_draft/content/special-collections/strong-fellowship.md

 *Bunker Hill Mining Company records*
 - Approximately 12 boxes, a good portion are binders with proposals, field sheets, field notes; assay maps; some photographs; ledgers; and a shaft progress report work up sheet.
 The fellow will be responsible for processing (rehousing and organizing), describing (creating a finding aid), and creating a digital collection from a selection of the materials.

-*League of Women Voters-Moscow records*
-- 4 accessions, 16.5 cubic feet total, This collection has a significant run of their local newsletter which would lend itself well to a digital collection.
-The fellow will be responsible for processing (rehousing and organizing), describing (creating a finding aid), and creating a digital collection from a selection of the materials.

 ---

 Questions about the fellowship and the application process should be directed to Ben Hunter, Dean of University Libraries, [bhunter@uidaho.edu](mailto:bhunter@uidaho.edu)